ananyapatkar/etl-pipeline/README.md

 # etl-pipeline

-Mini ETL (Extract, Transform, Load) pipeline implemented in Python using the Superstore Sales dataset.
-The project demonstrates data extraction from CSV, data cleaning and transformation, creation of derived  columns, splitting into customers, products, and orders tables, and loading into CSV files and a SQLite database.
+## Overview
+This repository contains a mini ETL (Extract, Transform, Load) pipeline built using Python and pandas.
+The Superstore Sales dataset is used to demonstrate real-world ETL operations.

+## ETL Steps
+### Extract
+- Loaded Superstore CSV dataset using pandas.

+### Transform
+- Removed duplicate records.
+- Converted Order Date and Ship Date to datetime format.
+- Created derived columns:
+  - Profit_Margin
+  - High_Discount flag
+- Split data into Customers, Products, and Orders tables.

+### Load
+- Exported processed data into CSV files.
+- Loaded all tables into a SQLite database.